eclipse/kuksa.val/data/vss-core/README.md

 ### Kuksa-val-server and dbc2val smoke test

 Run dbc2val as described in [documentation](https://github.com/eclipse/kuksa.val.feeders/blob/main/dbc2val/Readme.md) using example [dump file](https://github.com/eclipse/kuksa.val.feeders/blob/main/dbc2val/candump.log).
 Verify that no errors appear in kuksa-val-server log.
-Not all signals in the [mapping file](https://github.com/eclipse/kuksa.val.feeders/blob/main/dbc2val/mapping.yml) are used by the example dump file, but it can be verified using VISS client that e.g. `Vehicle.Speed` has been given a value.
+Not all signals in the [mapping file](https://github.com/eclipse/kuksa.val.feeders/blob/main/dbc2val/mapping.yml) are used by the example dump file, but it can be verified using Kuksa Client that e.g. `Vehicle.Speed` has been given a value.

 ### Kuksa-val-server and gps2val smoke test